BurkhardHeim/cvsToWx/README.md

   we probe  to 'tune' into the data to find variables and the right ones if we like the ys values to be relativly close to each other.
   ##### e.g Patternfile.hs :1723 in OsZilloskop1
-  One value of the function close tp zero is estimated :
+  One value of the function close to zero is estimated :

         => let mixWithMQ6 --x nF crit --openB file to open ; -openA file to write ; forD criterium
               ----------------OSZILLOSKOP SHOWS INPUT AND RANDOM